I sit in the classroom,

 The information at the end will suffer,

-so the concepts in YouTube videos we must find.
+so the concepts on YouTube videos we must find.

-The clock finally strikes 10 til the hour;
+The clock finally strikes 10 to the hour,

 We get up to stretch, chat, eat, move and relax —